Generative AI in legal research: Opportunities and risks

 Before we consider how to mitigate the risks of using generative AI to do legal research, it’s important to remember that legal research is not just one thing.

 There are, in fact, several tasks we do as lawyers and legal professionals that fall under the rubric of legal research.
-The distinction between these tasks is important because GenAI does not do all equally well.
+The distinction between these tasks is important because GenAI does not do all of them equally well.

 Legal research sometimes involves getting background on some element of the law.
 What is the rule against perpetuities, for example?